mpsijm/BAPC-2024/public/rules/index.md

 ### Introduction

-- Participation is recommended to be done in teams of 2 or 3 persons, but participating alone is also an option.
+- Participation is recommended to be done in teams of 2 or 3 persons.

 ### Teams

-This is an open contest to all students from a university within the Benelux region.
-Regarding registration, the teams formed with students from the University of Groningen or Hanze University of Applied Sciences are considered local teams.
-Teams that have in composition at least one member who is not a student at the before mentioned universities, will be regarded as external teams.
-There is a limit of 15 external teams.
+This is an open contest to all students within Groningen region.

 All the teams:

 - Participate for free.
-- Participate in the teams' pool for the title “Winner of the Groningen Algorithm Programming Contest 2023”.
+- Participate in the teams' pool for the title “Winner of the Groningen Algorithm Programming Contest 2024”.

 ### Photos and videos